Polish diaspora: Brazil

-The number of people of Polish descent in Brazil is estimated at 3 million.
+The number of people of Polish descent in Brazil is estimated at 800,000 to two million.
 Most Polish Brazilians are Catholic, but there are Jews and nonreligious minorities.
 The oldest (1871) and largest concentration of Poles is in the city of Curitiba, Paraná.
 Another large communities is to be found in Rio Grande do Sul and Espírito Santo.
 Both are in the South and Southeastern Regions.

 Chile

 A small number of Poles came to Chile.
 The first came during the Napoleonic Wars.
 In the early 20th century, there were around 300 Poles in Chile, but they were considered Germans.
 After World War II, from 1947 to 1951, around 1,500 Poles, mostly Zivilarbeitero as well as some former soldiers and Nazi concentration camp inmates settled in Chile, and in 1949, the Association of Poles in Chile was founded.
 An estimate of 45,000 ethnic Poles live in Chile.
 Most live in Santiago de Chile.
 One of the notable Polish Chileans is Ignacy Domeyko.